 “Brian will make yoga entirely your own, efficient, powerful and safe.
 Please go to Brian.”

 — Mark Whitwell, heartofyoga.com

-“My mission is to share practices and co-create spaces that help us connect to our deepest selves, to evolve and transform our way of being in the world so that we can connect more deeply and compassionately with our selves and each other — for the good of our communities, the planet and all beings.”
+“My mission is to share practices and co-create spaces that help us evolve and transform our way of being in the world so that we can connect more deeply and compassionately with our selves and each other — for the good of our communities, the planet and all beings.”

 Yoga and music are powerful ways to connect with your authentic self, which deepens your connection to others, and to the creative energy flowing through all life.
 A regular practice develops sensitivity, discipline, the ability to listen, clarity of mind, and mental, physical, emotional health and well-being.

 My own daily yoga and music practice keeps my creative juices flowing and energizes my work as a teacher, musician and designer.
 I use this creative energy to help others realize their own professional, personal and creative potential through group yoga instruction, private coaching and mentoring, and volunteering in my community.